piranna/piranna.github.io/_posts/2022-01-02-Presenting-Mediasoup-Horizontal.md

 title: Presenting Mediasoup Horizontal
 ---

-ALthough [Mafalda SFU](https://mafalda.io) is mainly focused on vertical scaling of [Mediasoup](https://mediasoup.org/) and the WebRTC stack, the main problem I've found companies are facing is about how to easily implement Medisoup [horizontal](https://en.wikipedia.org/wiki/Scalability#Horizontal_or_scale_out)
+Although [Mafalda SFU](https://mafalda.io) is mainly focused on vertical scaling of [Mediasoup](https://mediasoup.org/) and the WebRTC stack, the main problem I've found companies are facing is about how to easily implement Medisoup [horizontal](https://en.wikipedia.org/wiki/Scalability#Horizontal_or_scale_out)